On groups definable in geometric fields with generic derivations: Groups

 For now, let \(T\) be any theory, and let \(A \subseteq K\models T\).
 Assume that \(K\) is \(|A|^+\)-saturated.
 As previously, we also fix an elementary extension \(M\supsel K\) which is \(|K|^+\)-saturated in which we realize partial types over \(K\).

-We will use the language of $*$-definable sets, as in \cite[Section~3]{Hru-Unidim}.
-Such an object is the set of solutions in $K$ of a partial type over a small set of parameters (such as $A$), in possibly infinitely many variables.
-For simplicity and in terms of the application, there is no harm in assuming the tuple of variables to be countable.
-When the tuple is finite, this is called a type-definable (or infinitely-definable) set.
-As in our applications (to definable groups in $\Td$) we do not necessarily eliminate imaginaries we distinguish between $*$-definable and $*$-interpretable (so $*$-interpretable means $*$-definable in $T^{\mathrm{eq}}$).
-We will be using and quoting results from Section~3 of \cite{HruRK-MetaGp} which are phrased in terms of pro-definable sets, definable filters etc. But already in the preliminaries section to \cite{HruRK-MetaGp} it is stated that pro-definable sets can be equivalently presented as given by partial types in potentially infinitely many variables.
-And in \cite{Hru-Unidim}, it is already stated that that a $*$-definable function is one whose graph is $*$-definable (again over a small set), and a $*$-definable group is a group whose universe and group operations are $*$-definable.
-In any case the translations between the two notations are routine.
-For example $*$-definable functions coincide with pro-definable functions.
+We will use the language of pro-definable sets as in \cite[Section~2]{HruRK-MetaGp}.
+A pro-definable set \(X\) over \(A\) is a (small) projective filtered system \((X_i)_{i\in I}\) of definable sets and definable maps over \(A\).
+We think of \(X\) as \(\projlim_{i\in I} X_i\).
+For simplicity and in terms of the application, there is no harm in assuming that the index set \(I\) is countable.
+As in our applications (to definable groups in $\Td$) we do not necessarily eliminate imaginaries we distinguish between pro-definable and pro-interpretable (so pro-interpretable means pro-definable in $T^{\mathrm{eq}}$).
+A pro-definable map over \(A\) between pro-definable sets \(X\) and \(Y = \projlim_{j\in J} Y_j\) is a compatible system of definable maps \(f_j : X_{i_j} \to Y_j\) over \(A\).
+Finally, a pro-definable group over \(A\) is a pro-definable set \(G\) together with a pro-definable group law both over \(A\).
+Note that pro-definable sets can alternatively be described as \(*\)-definable sets, as in \cite[Section~3]{Hru-Unidim}: solutions in $M$ of a partial type over a small set of parameters in (possibly infinitely) many variables.